aaronamk/hkd/README.md

 * [Interception Tools](https://gitlab.com/interception/linux/tools)
 ---

-*NOTICE*: Please open an issue if you find a bug
+*NOTICE*: Please check the issues board if you find a bug or would like a feature added.
+Open a new issue if it is not listed.